alexmayberry/community-vision/README.md

 # BudgetBuilder

-### Create, collaborate, and gather feedback on budgets for multi-stakeholder public projects in the style of github.
+### Create, collaborate, and gather feedback on budgets for multi-stakeholder public projects by applying the collaborative power of Github's UX to public policy.

 ### As a User, I want to: